Fitbit/webpack-config/README.md

 - [x] Supports environment variables under `#extend()` method
 - [x] Supports shareable configs

+<h2 id="webpack-config-changelog">Changelog</h2>

+Details changes for each release are documented in the [release notes](https://github.com/mdreizin/webpack-config/releases) and also in the [wiki page](https://github.com/mdreizin/webpack-config/wiki/Changelog).

 <h2 id="webpack-config-shareable-configs">Shareable Configs</h2>

 You can publish your configs to `npm` using `webpack-config-` prefix for package name.